-Ancient Women Shaman of Ireland: Healers, Priestesses and Diviners
+Ancient Women Shamans of Ireland: Healers, Priestesses and Diviners

-All around the world many of the oldest ceremonial megalithic sites are associated with women shaman and oracular tradition and prophecy.
+All around the world many of the oldest ceremonial megalithic sites are associated with women shamans and oracular tradition and prophecy.

 Feminine Energy Abounds at the Temple of Tentyra

-Infamously, the temple was later vandalised by Christians where many of the statues of Hathor were defaced.
+Infamously, the temple was later vandalized by Christians when many of the statues of Hathor were defaced.

 Parallels of Prophecy and Visions Unveiled

-Another ancient lineage of shamanic women is the Moura Encantada, who are usually associated with Mediterranean Europe, but recent evidence has discovered that they may have also existed much further north.
+Another ancient lineage of shamanic women is the Moura Encantada , who are usually associated with Mediterranean Europe, but recent evidence has discovered that they may have also existed much further north.
 Many researchers see strong parallels with the Volur of Nordic and Germanic regions.
-Some similar motifs included the power of prophecy, trance visions, spinning time, and accessing the past, present and future.
+Some similar motifs include the power of prophecy, trance visions, spinning time , and accessing the past, present, and future.
 These women were also known for their medicinal knowledge and the power to travel to the realm of the Otherworld.

 How Were the Megalithic Sites Used?